Mirena Lawsuit – Pseudotumor & Intracranial Hypertension

 Who are the Mirena lawyers behind this website?

 I wrote everything you see on this website myself.
 I’m not a an actor on a television commercial or someone in a call center, and this isn’t one of those misleading websites that doesn’t even tell you who is behind it.
 I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries, and a five-time winner of the American Bar Association Journal’s award for legal writing online.
 For years, I’ve represented women in gynecologic and obstetrical malpractice cases and women injured by transvaginal mesh implants, recovering millions of dollars for them in settlements.
+The federal court overseeing the Mirena litigation has appointed me the Liaison Counsel, making me responsible for coordinating activities between the Court and the many lawyers who represent women who developed intracranial hypertension or pseudotumor cerebri as a result of their Mirena IUD.
 You can read more about me here.

 If you use the contact form below, the email goes to me.
 If you call (844) 459-8719, it will be answered by me or by my receptionist.
 But it’s not just about me.
 I am of counsel with TorHoerman Law, the nationwide product liability firm that negotiated the $2.4 billion Actos settlement and the $650 million Pradaxa settlement.
 We will bring to your Mirena case the same resources, perseverance, and exceptional legal representation.